0BAB1/ZynQ-Tutorial-Series/8 Python to FPGA/README.md

 # Python to FPGA video : Kickstart your FPGA AI Projects

 > [!IMPORTANT]
 > This is a "DIY" tutorial derived from my 9 hours course.
-As I cannot teach youevrythong here, you'll have access to all the ressources you need to learn.
+As I cannot teach all the different concepts here, you'll have access to all the ressources you need to learn.
 If you go from 0 (given that you have some basis on FPGA and all) I'd say this project can that a few days to comlete with a good understanding.
 Hop you enjoy this project, godd luck, and see you on the other side !

 This folder contains EVERYTHING you need to kickstart your FPGA AI projects.